 A Single-Sign-On (SSO) connection to SAP can be set up using SAP Logon Ticket.
-This scenario would look like this:
+In the following you can see a possible scenario.

-- When running an extraction the user authenticates against the XU server via SPNEGO/Kerberos.
+- When running an extraction, the user authenticates to the XU server via SPNEGO/Kerberos.

 - The XU server impersonates the caller.

-- The XU server authenticates authenticates itself using the callers credentials against the AS Java via SPNEGO/Kerberos.
+- The XU server authenticates itself using the callers credentials towared the AS Java via SPNEGO/Kerberos.

 - AS Java looks up the mapping between Windows user and the corresponding SAP user and issues an SAP logon ticket for this SAP user.
-The logon ticket will be deliveredas part of the MYSAPSSO2 cookie.
+The logon ticket is delivered as part of the MYSAPSSO2 cookie.